DattCMohan/iste264group7_2/index.md

 ## RIT myLife Redesign

 ### Our Team
-- **Emma Thomas** is a second year HCC student interested in UX design and front end development
+- **Emma Thomas** is a second year HCC student interested in UX design and front end development.
-- **Renee Bogdany** is a second year HCC student interested in UX research and design
+- **Renee Bogdany** is a second year HCC student interested in UX research and design.
-- **Christian Mohan** is a second year HCC student is interested in UX research and design
+- **Christian Mohan** is a second year HCC student is interested in UX research and design.

 #### Set of Covenants
 We have agreed that if a group member misses more than 3 meetings without a reasonable excuse, the other group members can choose to ask them to leave the group.
 If we cannot come to an agreement, we will all voice our opinions and discuss.
 If 2/3 members agree, that will be the decision.
 If 2 group members agree that the 3rd member is not pulling their weight in the group, they will get a warning before asking them to leave.